-How to Plan a Bike Trip: Km or Miles you Should Average in One Day
+How to Plan a Bike Trip: Km or Miles Should You Average in One Day

 How far should you cycle in one day when bike touring?
 What’s a good average mileage per day?

-People who are willing to try bike touring or bikepacking have many questions, that’s normal, we had that too and still have quite a few, among these.
-Although the average mileage for a bike trip widely varies, depending on many factors (mostly your will), we’ll try to answer this question about bike touring mileage planning according to our experience and what we heard from other fellow bike travelers.
+People who are willing to try bike touring or bikepackingย have many questions, that’s normal, we had that too, and still have quite a few, among these.
+Although the averageย mileageย for a bike trip widely varies, depending on many factors (mostly your will), we’ll try to answer this question about bike touring mileage planning according to our experience and what we heard from other fellow bike travelers.

 Our average mileage

-During our 30 months on the road so far, we averaged about 75km per day (45 miles), with our shortest day being about 10km, and longest one around 120km (74 miles), guess where?
+During our 30 months on the road so far, we averaged about 75km per day (45 miles), with our shortestย day being about 10km, and our longest one around 120km (74 miles), guess where?
 In China of course.
 Why do I say “of course”?
 I’ll tell you in the next section.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)